GeiloChef/personal-documentation/docs/vue-with-typescript/add-tailwind-css.md

 createApp(App).mount('#app')
 ```

-Now you're able to use the tailwind classes in your project.*/
+Now you're able to use the tailwind classes in your project.

 ---